MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

 # Add sign-in with Azure Active Directory B2C to a Spring web app

-This article shows you how to create a Java app with sign-in capability by using [Spring Initializr](https://start.spring.io/) with the Spring Boot Starter for Azure Active Directory (Azure AD).
+This article shows you how to create a Java app with sign-in capability by using [Spring Initializr](https://start.spring.io/) with the Spring Boot Starter for Microsoft Entra ID.

 In this tutorial, you learn how to: